This project aims to provide better integration of web browsers with the Plasma desktop.

 - Send links via KDE Connect

-- Show downloads in and control them from Plasma’s notification area
+- Show and control downloads from Plasma’s notification area

-- Optionally store address a file was downloaded from in its metadata
+- Optionally store the URL a file was downloaded from in its metadata

 - Let websites prompt for sharing contents to other applications

-- Find browser tabs in the Run Command (Alt-Space) window
+- Find browser tabs and search the browser history in KRunner (Alt-Space)

 - Make sure the "Browser Tabs" module is enabled in Plasma Search (KRunner) settings